benjymous/annotations/sandman/sandman.54.md

 - David Silberstein (DASBC@CUNYVM.BITNET) provided the excerpt from the writings of Chuang Tzu.
 - Timothy Hock Seng Tan <083285@bud.cc.swin.edu.au> really knows his way around the Bible.
 - Ralf Hildebrandt added more details.
-- Richard Munn pondered about the multiverse.
+- Richard Munn added the reference on Hedgehogs and Foxes, and pondered about the multiverse.